Visas and immigration

 Immigration in Austria

 Thanks to its high standard of living and great work-life balance, Austria is a popular destination for expats looking to move abroad.
-In fact, in 2017, 19% of the population living in Austria was born in a foreign country.
-And this number was higher in big cities such as Vienna, where the foreign-born population was 30% in 2019.
+In fact, in 2024, 19.6% of the population living in Austria was born in a foreign country.
+And this number was higher in big cities such as Vienna, where the foreign-born population was almost 43% at the beginning of 2023.

 Family walking along the promenade in Hallstatt

-Because Austria is part of the Schengen Agreement, which allows other Europeans to enter and work in the country, many expats are European, with British citizens forming 10% of the expat population in 2018.
+Because Austria is part of the Schengen Agreement, which allows other Europeans to enter and work in the country, most immigrants come from elsewhere in Europe, with Germans being the largest group in 2022.
+A significant number of expats come from Romania, Serbia, and Turkey.

 For non-European expats, also called third-country nationals, immigrating will likely depend on finding an employer in Austria to serve as a sponsor.
 If you are planning to immigrate to Austria, you will have to begin the process at the Austrian consulate in your home country.